Countries Information & Lifestyle

 The climate is warm and sunny all year round with some cooling from the trade winds.
 English is spoken everywhere but Dutch is the official language of St Marten and French the official language of St Martin.

-St Marten is the only completely duty free port in the Caribbean and there are huge warehouse outlets which specialize in providing duty free wines, champagnes, liquors, food and every conceivable delicacy you could imagine.
+St Marten is the only completely duty free port in the Caribbean and there are huge warehouse outlets which specialise in providing duty free wines, champagnes, liquors, food and every conceivable delicacy you could imagine.

 The island expresses its culinary soul with cuisine from far-flung corners of the globe and in traditional cooking all the ingredients are thrown together in the same pot with Creole food, blending local ingredients with French style, the most wide fare available on the island.

-Sugar cakes, scones, potato-pudding, coconut pies and guava berry pies are some of the specialties and the legendary guava berry folk liquor was first made here in private homes hundreds of years ago and people made as much as they needed to serve the family and friends.
+Sugar cakes, scones, potato-pudding, coconut pies and guava berry pies are some of the specialities and the legendary guava berry folk liquor was first made here in private homes hundreds of years ago and people made as much as they needed to serve the family and friends.
 It became, and still is, part of the local culture and the word itself conjures up memories of the olden days, folk songs and stories.
-It is a local berry growing wild in the warm hills in the center of the island and is a rare and seasonal fruit making the liquor even more unique.
+It is a local berry growing wild in the warm hills in the centre of the island and is a rare and seasonal fruit making the liquor even more unique.